SiddhiGupta10/azure-storage-insights-workbook-template/README.md

 ## How to deploy?

+Resource owners can create and manage their workbooks programmatically via Azure Resource Manager templates (ARM templates).
+The workbook will be created in the desired sub/resource-group and with the content specified in the ARM templates.
+There are two types of workbook resources can be managed programmatically:
+- Workbook templates
+- Workbook instances

+## Pricing

+There is no charge to access this feature and you will only be charged for the Azure Monitor essential features you configure or enable, as described on the [Azure Monitor pricing details](https://azure.microsoft.com/en-us/pricing/details/monitor/) page.

 ## What are the limitations?

 - **Scope and Scale:**
 Limited to Storage Accounts: Storage Insights primarily focuses on Azure Storage accounts, therefore its not suitable for other types of storage solutions or third-party storage services.
 Also, the number of selected storage accounts has a limit of 200.
 Data Volume: When dealing with numerous storage accounts, the analysis might take longer to complete, and there could be performance impacts.